slembcke/slembcke.github.io/_posts/2021-08-04-SuperFastHardShadows.md

 # Parallax

 The 2D lightmap effect can work with games with parallax scrolling.
-Although depending on how you want your layers to work, you might end up having to render a separate lightmap for each layer with different settings (maybe with no shadows) and matching offsets.
+Although depending on how you want your layers to work, you might end up having to render a separate lightmap for each layer with different settings (ex: lights, but no shadows on the foreground) and matching offsets.
 Like any good approximation, it really requires you to stay within certain limitations.

 # Isometric